tari-project/rfcs/src/RFC-1102_TappletsRegistry.md

   2. Publish to npm
   3. Register the tapplet
   - Github PR (GPG key used mandatory)
-  - CLI provides the tapplet data (taken from package)
+  - CLI provides the tapplet data (taken from the package)
-  - Github Actions verify - redo step b) to verify if provided data is ok
+  - Github Actions verify - redo previous step to verify if provided data is valid
   - Add GitHub CODEOWNERS:
     - Allows the Tapplet’s contributor for future updates
     - Restrict Tapplet Registry repo from being modified by tapplets contributors